Pankz11/AboutMe/README.md

 # AboutMe
-About me and My Organisation PRD IT Solutions
+About me and My Organisation Itanium Software and Services